 eBay Affiliate Program

-eBay is a top online destination, and they have something for everyone.
-There are millions of listings across various categories.
-There are localized websites for the United States, Germany, France, Canada, and Australia.
+eBay is a top online destination and trusted ecommerce company that has something for everyone.
+There are millions of listings across many product categories.
+Also, there are localized websites for the United States, Germany, France, Canada, and Australia.
 In fact, 60 percent of eBay’s revenue comes from international sites.

 EPN has a generous commission structure of 50 to 70 percent depending on the product category (see “Rate Card“).
-You can get an additional bonus equal to 100 percent (1x) of your base earnings when qualifying transactions are made by new buyers or reactivated buyers who have not purchased from eBay in the prior 12 months.
+Affiliates can get additional bonuses equal to 100 percent (1x) of their base earnings when qualifying transactions are made by new buyers or reactivated buyers who have not purchased from eBay in the prior 12 months.

 Affiliates can create custom banners.
 You can choose the ad layout, theme, and content for your banner then preview it before adding it to your site.
 Standard banners are also available.